 This public assessment report has been superseded by a more recent report published in 2015.

-Pseudoephedrine (PSE) and ephedrine (EPH) are nasal decongestants (help clear a blocked nose) contained in several over-the-counter cough and cold medicines.
+Pseudophedrine (PSE) and ephedrine (EPH) are nasal decongestants contained in many over-the-counter cough and flu remedies.

-This information has also been highlighted in a recent press release from the MHRA and in the September 2009 issue of Drug safety Update (page 5) (156Kb).
+This safety information has also been highlighted in a recent press release from the MHRA and in the September 2009 issue of Drug safety Update (page 5) (156Kb).

 This report presents the evidence that was available when the regulatory decision was made, showing a ‘snapshot’ of the clinical landscape at the time.
 However, any advice in this report remains current unless it is superseded by a more recent report (where relevant, this is indicated).